How Do You Write 1 4 As A Decimal

 -

-Perform the division: Divide 4 into 1.00.
-4 goes into 10 two times (4 x 2 = 8).
-Subtract 8 from 10, leaving 2.
+Perform the division: Now perform the long division.
+4 goes into 1 zero times, so you write a 0 above the decimal point.
+Then, 4 goes into 10 two times (4 x 2 = 8).
+Write the 2 above the 10.
+Subtract 8 from 10, which leaves 2.
+Bring down the next zero.

 -